biomejs/biome/website/src/content/blog/biome-v1-7.md

 ## Miscellaneous

 - Biome is able to apply specific settings to [well-known files](https://biomejs.dev/guides/how-biome-works/#well-known-files).
-  It now recognized more files and is able to differentiate JSON files that allows only comments and JSON files that allows both comments and trailing commas.
+  It now recognizes more files and is able to differentiate JSON files that allow only comments and JSON files that allow both comments and trailing commas.
 - Biome now displays the location of a parsing error for its configuration file.
-- Biome extension is now able to parse the JSX syntax in files that associated with the _JavaScript_ language identifier.
+- _Biome_ extension is now able to parse _JSX_ syntax in files that associated with the _JavaScript_ language identifier.
-  In React ecosystem, `.js` files are allowed to include JSX syntax.
+  In the _React_ ecosystem, `.js` files are allowed to include JSX syntax.
 - You can now ignore `React` imports in the rules [noUnusedImports](https://biomejs.dev/linter/rules/no-unused-imports/#options) and [useImportType](https://biomejs.dev/linter/rules/use-import-type/#options) by setting [`javascript.jsxRuntime`](https://biomejs.dev/reference/configuration/#javascriptjsxruntime) to `reactClassic`.
 - [useExhaustiveDependencies](https://biomejs.dev/linter/rules/use-exhaustive-dependencies/) now supports _Preact_.